SwischyaSunthonphusit/final_project/README.md

  ## missing features and outstanding bugs

+1.Enter 0 more than 1 time to exit program (maybe n to deny function): (program problem)
+      - In this case, it's not a bug but my program has some problem, so maybe sometimes in some function, you have to enter 0 or 'n' more than 1 time to exit program.

- 1.line 549 : Class Leader (late commit)
+2.line 549 : Class Leader (late commit)
       - if advice from advisor == None : Project is successfull and no correction is required.

-2.line 683 : Class Member (late commit)
+3.line 683 : Class Member (late commit)
       - if advice from advisor == None : Project is successfull and no correction is required.

-3.line 77 : def Member_send_request() (late commit)
+4.line 77 : def Member_send_request() (late commit)
       - make input member ID function properly.

-4.line 634 - 639 : Class Member (late commit)
+5.line 634 - 639 : Class Member (late commit)
-      - search leader ID by using member ID work correctly
       - when select 'Project'choice, system display member project brief correctly.

-5.line 864 : Class Advisor (late commit)
+6.line 864 : Class Advisor (late commit)
     - If advisor score project is 10, project_evaluate table status update to 'Finished'.